 • New blower motor: $250–$800

-Furnace issues can be a costly headache, but not when you work with Scott Temperature.
+Furnace problems can be a costly headache, but not when you work with Scott Temperature.
 We’ve been providing the quality, affordable furnace repair Lawrence homeowners have trusted since {year}.
-Call us at 785-269-0465 to receive your free estimate today.
+Contact us at 785-269-0465 to receive your free estimate today.